 Days 38 to 45

-• Salta – founded over 400 years ago and a great place for live music, mountain biking, mountain trekking, horse riding and river rafting.
+- Salta – founded over 400 years ago and a great place for live music, mountain biking, mountain trekking, and horse riding.

 Days 46 to 52